adambennett/StS-DuelistMod/roadmap.md

 - Character select screen with character level < 5: needs to show score progress instead of level progress under relics
 - Properly rewrite 'attack multiple random enemies' functions (and anything similar, like Constrict multiple random enemies) as an action
 - Fix 'canCancel' implementation issues, remove all instances of 'CancelCard' if possible
+- Patch N'loth event to prevent removal of Card Pool relics (and others)

 Config Menu Improvements
 - Card specific configs